 Persistent and Pesky Hawkers

 This one is more common in Guanacaste.
-You will see young boys walking around with an armful of palm leaves, and they’ll come up to you to try to give you a flower.
+You will see little kids walking around with an armful of palm leaves.
+Then they come up to you to try to give you a flower.
 If you accept, they’ll chase you down to give them money for it.
 This is a common practice in Nicaragua and since Guanacaste is right at the Nicaraguan-Costa Rican, it’s become a common tourist scam in that area.

 They’re not violent but they will not leave you alone if you take the flower or cricket or whatever they made.
 I’ve had friends who gave them some colones just to make them go away but they kept following us down the street for more money.
 One time they even yelled at us that we didn’t give them enough for their “generous gift.”

-I’ve also seen this in Jaco where a woman kept bothering these two girls who were eating at a restaurant outside.
-She kept trying to sell them postcards for about 20 minutes and finally the girl gave her 2000 colones just to make her go away.
+I’ve also seen this in Jaco.
+A woman kept bothering these two girls who were dining outside.
+She kept trying to sell them postcards for about 20 minutes and finally the girl gave her 2000 colones.
 Right after, I saw the lady walk into the liquor store across the street.

 Cheap Tours Off the Street